facebook/react-native/.github/ISSUE_TEMPLATE/bug_report.md

 Describe what you expected to happen:

-Snack, code example, or link to a repository:
+[Snack](https://snack.expo.io/), screenshot, code example, or link to a repository:

 <!--